 Plastic pollution cleanup is a massive problem, and there are lots of people out there looking for solutions.
 Some of these solutions are delivering very real results.
 A great group doing fantastic work is 4ocean.
 This business organizes clean cleanups to remove the trash on beaches and in the ocean.
 All of their work is funded through the sale of bracelets.
 All you need to do is buy a bracelet, and 4ocean will use that money to clean up and raise awareness of the plastic pollution problem.

 Reusable shopping bags are a great alternative to single-use plastic bags.
 Single-use plastic shopping bags are notorious for ending up as litter and cause significant damage to animals, their habitats, and the food chain.
 Making the switch to reusable bags can drastically reduce the amount of single-use plastic bags used.

 Most people don’t realize the environmental impact of their clothing.
 Polyester is made from crude oil, so clothing made from this fabric isn’t the best option for the environment, particularly if it is not recycled.
 Lots of manufacturers are making clothing and even shoes from recycled plastic.

 Going plastic-free may seem impossible, but it’s not that hard.
 Whenever you select items for your home, whether furniture, utensils, decor, or more, look for things that are stainless steel, ceramic, cotton, recyclable, or made from recycled materials.

 5. Say No To Straws

 6. Say No to Single-Use Plastic Water Bottles

-Staying hydrated is important for your health, but there is no reason to lug around single-use plastic water bottles.
+Staying hydrated is essential for your health, but there is no reason to lug around single-use plastic water bottles.
 Reusable water bottles are a durable alternative to single-use plastic bottles.
-Materials like aluminum and stainless-steel hold up for years of use and make it easy to use less plastic.
+Materials like aluminum and stainless steel hold up for years of use and make it easy to use less plastic.